-This was a massive pain, but thankfully through my ongoing relationship with AO I’ve also procured a fridge-freezer (and a cordless vacuum – not white goods but something we need nonetheless).
+This was a massive pain, but through my ongoing relationship with AO I’ve been fortunate enough to procure a fridge-freezer.
 The compromise we’ve made has almost been negated, but it does mean that in the meantime we’re living with more appliances than we need cluttering up our home!

 My greatest fear was of being unable to reconcile with my husband on one or more of our must-haves.
 Thankfully, we’ve managed to get to a point where we’re both pragmatic:

 It’s not our forever home, but it’s a pretty decent stepping stone.